weaveworks-guides/weave-net-legacy/guides-homepage.md

 <!-- NEXT CELL -->

 <h4>Test Drive Weave Products</h4>
-<p>These scenarios run entirely in your browser, but allow you to remotely control real Docker resources.
-Learn about Weave products by trying a scenario!</p>
+<p>These scenarios run entirely in your browser, but allow you to remotely control real servers dedicated to your test drive.
+Learn about Weave by trying a scenario!</p>

+<p>Note: All of these examples use Kubernetes, but Weave Cloud and most Weave open source projects work with other container orchestrators too.
+See the tags on the left to browse those.</p>
 <img src="katas.png" />

 <!--